personium/legacy-api-references/api/en/283_Log_File_Information_Acquisition.md

-# Log File Acquire Information
+# Log File Retrieve Information

 ## Overview

-Acquire Event Log File Information
+Retrieve Event Log File Information
 If you exceed the maximum number of generations to hold rotate when the log file, the log file of the oldest is deleted.

 ### Required Privileges